inadarei/nodebootstrap/README.md

 Project is still in its infancy.
 Please use issue queue to submit any bug fixes or suggestions.

+## Quick Test:

+> npm install
+> chmod u+x start_dev.sh
+> ./start_dev.sh

+You should see a simple "hello" at: http://localhost:9000/hello.
+You can customize it by visting http://localhost:9000/hello?name=yourname but really what you should probably do instead is dive into the code and see how it is put together.

 ## License

 (The MIT License)